 3. OHF Community identifies the poorest of the poor and assist them by building them houses, toilets and wells.
-Our house building program in Cambodia has given joy and hope to thousands.
+Our house building programme in Cambodia has given joy and hope to thousands.
 They love the cool, neat houses that OHF has built for them.
-We are open to partnering churches, foundations and companies to expand this program.
+We are open to partnering churches, foundations and companies to expand this programme.

 5. OHF Solutions provide appropriate technical solutions to the poor either by working with other NGOs, developing or enhancing existing or new products or solutions and ensuring that the solution provides substantial benefits to the poor at a low cost.
 The ideal solution would be a solution that is affordable to the poor or micro financing arrangements made for the poor to buy them.
 The solution should benefit the poor and repay itself within four to six months.
 The areas that we are looking at are:

 1. Agriculture – rapid composting, rainwater harvesting, drip irrigation

 2. Health – sanitation, water treatment, moringa , housing.